Think about a significant moment in your life, good or bad; the likelihood is there is a song or band that was the soundtrack to that moment.

 The Philadelphia band emerged from the “pop-punk revival” scene of the early 2010s.
 While I enjoyed their early work, it wasn’t until I repeatedly listened to ‘Suburbia I’ve Given You All and Now I’m Nothing’ when I really connected with the words of Dan “Soupy” Campbell.
 For the best part of an entire year, ‘Suburbia…’ accompanied me on walks to and from the dead-end job I had at the time.
 Fast forward to the end of 2012 and I had a meltdown which led to counselling and medication, both with indifferent results.

 As anyone who has experienced battles with depression will tell you, you feel like you’re alone in a fight against the world.
 You feel hopeless and sink into an empty frame of mind, one where you don’t think things will ever get better.
-While I’ve had treatment, have continued to take medication, and changed the damaging situation I was in, I still go through phases of hopelessness.
+While I’ve had treatment, have continued to take anti anxiety medication, and changed the damaging situation I was in, I still go through phases of hopelessness.

 Like various forms of media, music has allowed me to escape into another world and has served as a satisfying distraction.
 In the case of ‘Local Man Ruins Everything’, it is a song that has helped me understand that I’m not alone and things will get better, even if momentarily.